On the group of purely inseparable points of an abelian variety defined over a function field of positive characteristic II: Semistable sheaves on curves

 We can now extend the range of the terminology introduced above:

-Note that we have $\bar\mu_\min(V)=\bar\mu_\min(V_{\bar l_0})$, $\bar\mu_\max(V)=\bar\mu_\max(V_{\bar l_0})$, $\brk_\min(V)=\brk_\min(V_{\bar l_0})$, $\brk_\max(V)=\brk_\max(V_{\bar l_0})$ as expected.
+Note that we have $\bar\mu_\min(V)=\bar\mu_\min(V_{\bar t_0})$, $\bar\mu_\max(V)=\bar\mu_\max(V_{\bar t_0})$, $\brk_\min(V)=\brk_\min(V_{\bar t_0})$, $\brk_\max(V)=\brk_\max(V_{\bar t_0})$ as expected.

-If $V$ is a coherent locally free coherent sheaf on $Y$ such that all the quotients of the \HN filtration of $V$ are Frobenius semistable, we shall say that $V$ has a Frobenius semistable \HN filtration.
-Note that by Theorem \ref{SSth} above, for any coherent locally free coherent sheaf $V$ on $Y$, the sheaf $F^{\circ r,*}(V)$ has a Frobenius semistable \HN filtration for all but finitely many $r\in\mN$.
+If $V$ is a non zero coherent locally free coherent sheaf on $Y$ such that all the quotients of the \HN filtration of $V$ are Frobenius semistable, we shall say that $V$ has a Frobenius semistable \HN filtration.
+Note that by Theorem \ref{SSth} above, for any non zero coherent locally free coherent sheaf $V$ on $Y$, the sheaf $F^{\circ r,*}(V)$ has a Frobenius semistable \HN filtration for all but finitely many $r\in\mN$.

 The following simple lemma will also prove very useful.
 It was suggested by J.-B. Bost.